porterjamesj/website/content/hiking/lt23/_index.md

 I've tried to keep the focus on what I felt and experienced, rather than getting bogged down in technical details about gear and day-to-day backpacking minutia.
 The main text assumes some knowledge of backpacking and thru-hiking, but I've tried to explain anything potentially confusing in the footnotes.

-I've also tried to be as honest as possible—if I remember feeling a certain way, I mention it, even if it's a little embarrassing or doesn't really fit into the story neatly.
+I've also tried to be as honest as possible—if I remember feeling a certain way, I mention it, even if it's a little embarrassing, sounds corny in hindsight, or doesn't really fit into the story neatly.
+It's how I actually felt while I was out there, and that's what I want to convey.